 In Ray Allen’s first game, 22 years ago, he played 28 minutes and missed 7 out of 10 shots.
 But he drained 66.7% from the three point line.
 He had two rebounds and three steals and 13 points.
 He was going up against Allen Iverson (he had 30 points in his NBA debut), also drafted in 1996.
 Both are retired now.
 As is Kobe Bryant.
 And Steve Nash.

 The great 1996 draft class is closed, a page in history.
 There was Kobe, the maniacal scorer-competitor.
 There was Nash the brilliant passer and leader.
 There was Iverson, the fearless one and cultural icon.
 And there was Ray Allen, the perimeter clutch scorer and surprising dunker.
 He brought a long awaited title to Boston against their hated nemesis, so they could celebrate twice.
 He cemented the Miami Big 3 legacy.
 He saved a city and franchise.

 He made one shot everyone will remember.
 The shot heard around the world.
 He didn’t walk away then.
 Perhaps that would have been fairy tale.
-He is walking away now, when the lights in Miami are dim and the mood is about rebuilding.
-Ray Allen saved a lot with one game tying three.
-Miami will forever be in his debt.
+When the lights in Miami are dim and the mood is about rebuilding, Ray Allen is in the Hall of Fame.
+He saved a lot with one game tying three.
+Miami and the NBA will forever be in his debt.